notaryproject/notation/specs/commandline/certificate.md

 Delete certificates from the trust store.
 This command only operates on User level.

 Usage:
-  notation certificate delete -t <type> -s <name> (--all | <cert_filename>) [flags]
+  notation certificate delete -t <type> -s <name> [flags] (--all | <cert_filename>)

 Aliases:
   delete, rm

 Flags:
-  -a, --all            If set to true, remove all certificates in the named store -y, --confirm        If yes, do not prompt for confirmation of deletion -h, --help           help for delete
+  -a, --all            remove all certificates in the named store -y, --yes            do not prompt for confirmation -h, --help           help for delete
-  -s, --store string   Specify named store
+  -s, --store string   specify named store
-  -t, --type string    Specify trust store type, options: ca, signingAuthority
+  -t, --type string    specify trust store type, options: ca, signingAuthority

-Global Flags:
-      --plain-http   Registry access via plain HTTP
 ```

 ### notation certificate generate-test